zhengzangw/hugo-site/content/notes/Problem Solving/5-Graph-Theory.md

 ### Vertex

 - cut-vertex: $G$ is connected and $G-\{v\}$ is disconnected
-- nonseparable graph: a nontrivial connected graph with no cut-vertices
+- nonseparable graph (biconnected): a nontrivial connected graph with no cut-vertices
-- block
+- block (bicomponent)
   - maximal nonseparable subgraph of $G$
   - equivalence class defined by $R, e R f$ if $e,f$ lie on a common cycle
 - vertex-cut: a set $U$ of vertices of $G$ such that $G-U$ is disconnected